We're Here to Help

 Yes.
 We have an extensive emergency operations plan which addresses natural, mechanical, technical, and man-made disasters.
 Our staff receives regular emergency management training, and patients and residents have 24/7 access to staff for emergencies.

-Nearly 100 percent of patients and residents are vaccinated against COVID-19.
-On October 1, 2021, a policy making vaccination a condition of employment for all staff will go into effect.
+Nearly 100 percent of patients and residents are vaccinated against COVID-19, including booster shots.
+As of October 1, 2021, vaccination is a condition of employment for all staff.
 Learn more

 Questions about health care services and patient care.